Azure/terraform-provider-alz/docs/data-sources/architecture.md

 ### Optional

 - `policy_assignments_to_modify` (Attributes Map) A mested map of policy assignments to modify.
 The key is the management group id, and the value is an object with a single attribute, `policy_assignments`.
 This is another map. (see [below for nested schema](#nestedatt--policy_assignments_to_modify))
+- `policy_role_assignments` (Attributes Set) A set of role assignments that need to be created for the policies that have been assigned in the hierarchy.
+Since we will likely be using system assigned identities, we don't know the principal ID until after the deployment.
+Therefore this data can be used to create the role assignments after the deployment. (see [below for nested schema](#nestedatt--policy_role_assignments))
+- `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only